dbogart/standup-slack/README.md

 ![](http://i.imgur.com/71KRNuz.png)

+# Usage
+Since the app requires user authorization, you must authorize the app before using it.
+Do this by running the `/standup` Slack command without arguments.
+Slack will reply with a URL that you can visit in order to authorize the app.

 # Requirements
  - **Heroku**: This project was made to run on Heroku, although if you do not like Heroku, it shouldn't be too hard to run it elsewhere.
  - **Postgres**: Postgres is used to store user IDs and user access tokens.
 This is so the app can post messages as the authenticated user.